 Help Food For The Poor Meet the Fight Hunger Challenge

-Rising food and fuel costs are straining the charity’s ability to buy food and transport it to people who are desperate for nutrition.
-To help overcome this obstacle, the organization will be participating in the 17th Annual $1 Million Giveaway to Fight Hunger Challenge.
-Food For The Poor is one of dozens of nonprofits that will benefit from this challenge, but the more donations made on behalf of the ministry, the more money the organization will receive.
+One way the organization is looking to meet that goal is by participating in the 15th Annual $1 Million Giveaway to Fight Hunger Challenge.
+Food For The Poor is one of dozens of nonprofits that will benefit from this challenge, but the more donations made on behalf of the ministry, the more money the organization will get.

 Here’s how this will work:

-The funds for the challenge are coming from the Feinstein Foundation, which is based in Cranston, R.I.
-The money will be divided proportionately among all charities.
+The funds for the challenge are coming from the Feinstein Foundation, which is based in Rhode Island.
+The money will be divided proportionately among all agencies.
 A minimum of $250 and a maximum of $35,000 will go to each participating organization.

 Food For The Poor